 Interested students are encouraged to meet with LACS program adviser Diana Schwartz Francisco as soon as they decide to pursue the certificate/option so that she can provide guidance and answer questions.
 MA applicants are strongly encouraged to meet early in their program with Prof. Schwartz Francisco to discuss their plan for completion of certificate requirements, cultivate their research interests, and work with her to identify a faculty adviser for the master’s thesis.

-We ask students to submit their certificate/option application no sooner than two quarters prior, and no later than the end of the first week, of the intended quarter of graduation.
-Please complete the LACS Graduate Certificate application and submit it to CLAS Student Affairs.
+We ask students to submit their certificate/option application no sooner than two quarters prior to, and no later than the end of the first week of, the intended quarter of graduation.
+Please complete the LACS Graduate Certificate/Option application and submit it to CLAS Student Affairs.